UCITS Funds

 OUTLOOK

-In this environment, we are taking a balanced approach to portfolio risk across both duration and credit.
-Given our central views, we continue to maintain modest overweights in credit sectors, with a preference for higher-quality credit, such as investment-grade corporate bonds and AAA-rated securitised assets.
-Regionally, we favour a balanced exposure to both US dollar and euro-denominated issuers, particularly in the corporate space.
+Against this backdrop, we favour distributing risk in our portfolios more evenly across duration and credit.
+Given our central views, we maintain a preference for higher-quality credit investments, such as investment-grade corporates or AAA-rated securitised assets.
+Regionally, we seek to hold balanced exposure to both US and euro-denominated issuers, particularly in corporate sectors, to mitigate currency risk.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.